gradio-app/gradio/guides/wrapping-layouts.md

         )
 ```
 - As you can see from the constructor of the ```RowExample``` class, we added the ```render=False``` argument when creating the Textbox variable.
 This is an important parameter to add because we are calling the render function ourselves, so we don't want it to be called in the constructor of the component.
+- [x] As a note; even if you don't assign False to the render variable, the program works and is structured correctly but it is a good practice I think.

 ### FirstTab class